rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 Sounds a bit fuzzy right?
 Let's revisit our coffeemaker example.
-Previously we extracted one interface (CoffeeMaker) defining all public behaviour.
+Previously we extracted one interface (`CoffeeMaker`) defining all public behaviour.
-If we adapt this to Role Interfaces we end up with fig 2.
+If we adapt this to Role Interfaces we end up with fig 2:

+*fig 2.
+Role Interfaces for the coffeemaker model*

 <!-- TODO show role interfaces -->